sailfishos-mirror/bind9/doc/arm/advanced.rst

 journal file.
 This file is automatically created by the server when the first dynamic update takes place.
-The name of the journal file is formed by appending the extension ``.jnl`` to the name of the corresponding zone file, unless specifically overridden.
+The name of the journal file is formed by appending the extension ``.jnl`` to the name of the corresponding zone file unless specifically overridden.
 The journal file is in a binary format and should not be edited manually.

 The server also occasionally writes ("dumps") the complete contents